Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Meanμ or x̄Σxᵢ/NThe anchor point that every deviation is measured from

-Standard ErrorSEσ/√nStandard deviation of the sampling distribution; variance/n for means
+Standard ErrorSEσ/√nStandard deviation of the sampling distribution

-Z-scorez(x−μ)/σUses standard deviation (√variance) to standardize data points
+Z-scorez(x−μ)/σUses standard deviation (√variance) to standardize

 CovarianceCov(X,Y)Σ(xᵢ−x̄)(yᵢ−ȳ)/(n−1)Generalization of variance to two variables